department-of-veterans-affairs/va.gov-team/products/platform/preview/product-outline.md

 You need different users to test different pieces of functionality across the site.
 There's not really one user that has good data in place to get a good prod-like experience for all of the tools across VA.gov.

 ## User goals
-As a call center rep, in order to advise users of VA.gov, I need to familiarize myself with the logged-in experience of VA.gov.
+As a contact center rep, in order to advise users of VA.gov, I need to familiarize myself with the logged-in experience of VA.gov.

-As a VFS sprint team, I need to demo my app to stakeholders when it's still a WIP and after it's already built (including to call centers, VA leadership, unsure if there are more...?) to show how my app works.
+As a VFS sprint team, I need to demo my app to stakeholders when it's still a WIP and after it's already built (including to contact centers, VA leadership, unsure if there are more...?) to show how my app works.

 As a VFS sprint team, I need to QA my app in dev/staging.